sera619/LinkSafer-ChromeAddOn/README.md

 :gb::gb::gb::gb:

-In order open your chrome browser and click the add-on icon in the right-hand side corner:
+In order open your chrome browser and click the add-on icon on the right-hand side corner:

 :de::de::de::de: